HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Use of Open Templates

-It is important to emphasize the reusability and flexibility of templates so that implementations support the ability to tailor the content in CDA sections specific to the patient’s care, provider, or setting needs.
-Within C-CDA, nearly all templates allow additional content and are described as _open_ templates.

-While section templates define the content to be included in that structural component of the document, additional content may augment each document as needed for a particular circumstance, so long as the content is relevant to the defined purpose of the section.

-For example, the Social History Section is defined as, “ This section contains social history data that influence a patient’s physical, psychological, or emotional health (e.g., smoking status, pregnancy).
-Demographic data, such as marital status, race, ethnicity, and religious affiliation, is captured in the header.”

-Therefore, information about the person’s level of education, housing instability, food insecurity or transportation access challenges could be included in this section, provided the document did not contain another section defined to include this information more appropriately.

-Existing templates defined in C-CDA can be used to represent additional data elements defined in the Vocabulary section of the Interoperability Standards Advisory (ISA).
-When using available templates to represent a data element defined in the ISA, it is important to represent the concept with coded values from the associated value set included for that data element in the ISA.
-Additionally, as use cases warrant it, implementers can consider including CDA templates from outside the C-CDA standard itself, such as those from the Supplemental Implementation Guides which define new template versions and templates for additional use cases, These Supplemental Implementation Guides are published within the main [C-CDA Specification Product Brief](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).
+CDA features prioritize template reusability and flexibility for tailored content in sections, aligning with patient, provider, or setting needs.
+Most C-CDA templates are open, allowing additional relevant content.
+Example: The Social History Section focuses on data influencing a patient's health (e.g., smoking, pregnancy).
+Information like education, housing, food security, or transportation can be added here if not covered elsewhere.
+Implementers can also explore external CDA templates from Supplemental Implementation Guides for expanded use cases within the C-CDA standard.[C-CDA Specification Product Brief](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=492).
 Caution: Implementers should be aware that recipients may not understand templates included at an unexpected location within a document.

-#### Declaring Business Rules that Limit Section Content
+##### Table 38: Section Time Range Observation Template

-In order to communicate that business rules have been applied to constrain the amount of information represented in the section of a document C-CDA Content Creators should explicitly clarify the time range of the included information in the human readable text for the section.
+To indicate the application of business rules limiting information in a C-CDA section, Content Creators should clarify the time range in the section's human-readable text.

-For example, the Vital Signs Section is defined as, ”The Vital Signs Section contains relevant vital signs for the context and use case of the document type, such as blood pressure, heart rate, respiratory rate, height, weight, body mass index, head circumference, pulse oximetry, temperature, and body surface area.
-The section should include notable vital signs such as the most recent, maximum and/or minimum, baseline, or relevant trends.
-Vital signs are represented in the same way as other results but are aggregated into their own section to follow clinical conventions.”

-A C-CDA Content Creator may have a business rule that limits the amount of vital sign information included in a Patient Summary to only the most recent vital signs for the patient in the requested period of time.
-This may be determined based on the effectiveTime/high for the time interval of the request.
-Business rules that further constrain the standard purpose of the defined section template should be explicitly documented in the section content.

-## Table 38: Section Time Range Observation Template

-The [Section Time Range Observation](StructureDefinition-SectionTimeRangeObservation)template is useful when a query for a C-CDA document may request a large amount of data–potentially years—and the system that creates the document supplied in a response, limits the data they return to a specific range of time.
-This template enables the system creating the document to state the business logic used to constrain the amount of data provided in a section.
+For example, the Vital Signs Section includes recent vital signs based on business rules, like the most recent readings within a requested time interval, documented in the section.
+The [Section Time Range Observation](StructureDefinition-SectionTimeRangeObservation) template is helpful when responding to queries requesting extensive data.
+It allows specifying the business logic for data constraint within a section.

-The Section Time Range template is used to communicate the ‘business logic’ used to limit the information contained in the section to a specific range of time.
-For example, if a CCD document is requested for the last 5 years and the Content Creator system has business rules that creates documents on demand but only returns one- year of past laboratory results, the Section Time Range template can be used to indicate the laboratory section only contains 12 months of data from the requested effectiveTime/low or at most 12 months of data prior to the effectiveTime/high in the request.
-The business logic used to limit the data is stated in the value element of the Section Time Range template using a datatype of IVL_TS.
-The template does not include an effectiveTime element.
+This template communicates the 'business logic' used to restrict information to a specific time range.
+For instance, if a CCD document request covers 5 years but the system only returns one year of past lab results, the Section Time Range template indicates this limitation.
+The business logic is stated in the value element using datatype IVL_TS.
+No effectiveTime element is included.

 **Example 20: Example of Section Time Range Observation**
 ```